tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 Conference accessibility refers to the series of actions taken to make an event inclusive of people with disabilities and involves 2 different parties: **organizers** and **speakers**.

-While organizers are the firsts in line to ensure inclusiveness, since conferences are mostly about the shared content, speakers are also responsible for delivering their talks following some simple **guidelines for accessibility**:
+While organizers are the first in line to ensure inclusiveness, since conferences are mostly about the shared content, speakers are also responsible for delivering their talks following some simple **guidelines for accessibility**:

 1. [**Provide content warnings**](#provide-content-warnings) for flashing content, audio/video/animations, strong language or disturbing content.
 2. [**Use large fonts**](#use-large-fonts) for all the content on slides, code editors and CLI tools.